A couple of things I'd like to add to this three year old post.

 10 breaths in the posture at 10 seconds each per inhalation and exhalation, about six and a half minutes

-Ashtanga already has three variations of this postures, so around twenty minutes
+Ashtanga already has three variations of this postures (4 if we include Viranchyasana B from advanced series), so around twenty minutes

 So in an ideal practice, around twenty-three minutes just for janusirsasana

 If we compare the Primary group of postures in Krishnamacharya's list in Yogasanagalu with the Ashtanga primary we notice there aren't as many postures, this is just a framework of course but still, less postures seems to be the way to go.

 Pattabhi Jois comes to the same conclusion, for those of us strapped for time.
 He outlines the problem in the first quote below and in the second quote offers a possible solution.
 He suggests that if your busy with work and don't have time for a full practice you might practice up to navasana only and then move to finishing, he even suggests doing your headstand at work.
 On the next day you begin with navasana after your Sury's ( he suggests only doing half the amount of those).

 And of course if your a beginner you will often stop your practice at marichiyasana C anyway and move on to finishing, or in 2nd series you might stop at Kapo or Karandavasana.

 Practicing half a series then isn't that new or radical and doesn't have to be just because your a beginner or have a busy lifestyle.

 So should we decide to explore Krishnamacharya's approach we could take the Primary and 2nd series we're familiar with and divide them in half and practice the longer slower breathing, longer stays and breath retention allowing for deeper bandha engagement.